CRH

 - Mesencephalic raphe nuclei15

-- And new localizations in the nucleus of the solitary tract and area postrema.15
+- And new localizations in the core of the solitary tract and area postrema.15

 2.1.2.1.
 CRH2α receptor

-In rats, the CRH2α receptor does not occur in the brain.14
+In rats, the CRH2α receptor is not found in the brain.14

 In humans, CRH2α is the predominant isoform.
 Found in both central and peripheral regions.